How to Get to Crested Butte: Driving

 It’s time for a road trip.
 Not your boring, ‘try not to doze off whilst staring at the double yellow line in front of you that never ends’ type of drive.
 Instead, find yourself winding up alpine switchbacks, traversing 14,000 foot peaks, taking in 100 mile valley views, and exploring the great aspen-filled American West.
 This is how to get to Crested Butte and what driving is supposed to be like.
-And if you start feeling a little numb-butt, just remember how not too long ago they made this whole journey on horseback and wagons.
 So, where are you coming from?

 For the fastest route in the summer, take highway 285 south to Buena Vista and be greeted by the 14er Mt.
 Princeton straight ahead.
 Then turn right onto route 24 into town and make a left at the stoplight to head up Cottonwood Pass (route 306), which tops out at over 12,000 ft (you may want to pull off for some photos).
 The descent into Taylor Reservoir is gravel and dirt, but easily managed by nearly any car.
 It turns back to smooth pavement as you descend route 742 next to the Taylor river and are neighbored by beautiful rock and cliff formations.
 Another shortcut here takes you to Jacks Cabin road (back to dirt) for a few miles until you hit pavement again and turn right onto Highway 135.
 From here it’s just a short 10 minute drive up the valley to view mountain paradise.
 Map